Pergola Rules in the UK: Planning Permission & Height Limits Explained

 - A completed application form.

-- Clear drawings of your pergola (dimensions, materials, and location).
+- Clear drawings showing dimensions, materials, and placement.

 How Long Does It Take?

-Decisions typically take 8–12 weeks, so plan ahead.
+Most decisions take 8–12 weeks, so plan accordingly.

 What Happens If You Ignore the Rules?